vigrai/zabbix-template-php-fpm/README.md

 This is a template for monitoring php-fpm and it's pools with [Zabbix](www.zabbix.com).

 What's special about this template, is that it *automatically* detects (using LLD) the running php-fpm pools and creates items for measuring metrics from each pool.
+It uses Http Agent type check in zabbix in order to parse the php status information into useful metrics.

 So, if you are running a server with multiple php-fpm pools, this may be a better alternative for monitoring php than other templates available.